philthephatman/awesome-hacking-lists/hackwith.md

 - [Veil](https://github.com/Veil-Framework/Veil) - Veil 3.0
 - [rext](https://github.com/j91321/rext) - Router EXploitation Toolkit - small toolkit for easy creation and usage of various python scripts that work with embedded devices.
 - [HEVD-Exploits](https://github.com/sizzop/HEVD-Exploits) - Various exploits for the HackSys Extreme Vulnerable Driver
-- [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) - A list of useful payloads and bypass for Web Application Security and Pentest/CTF
 - [LAMMA-beta](https://github.com/smxlabs/LAMMA-beta) - Vulnerability Assessment and Auditing Framework  for all the Crypto Implementations.
 - [HaboMalHunter](https://github.com/Tencent/HaboMalHunter) - HaboMalHunter is a sub-project of Habo Malware Analysis System (https://habo.qq.com), which can be used for automated malware analysis and security assessment on the Linux system.
 - [subdomain3](https://github.com/yanxiu0614/subdomain3) -